zhelyazkogg/InfoCar/README.md

 I have used the Firebase Authentication and Realtime Database for this project, but now I see that a better practice would have been to use the Could Firestore.
 I have to rewrite the project a little bit because of that, I think.\
 This project, like I said, is my first project built in Kotlin and it was my Final Year Project at my university and I had ran out of time and didn't have the chance to complete my UI/UX design.\
 \
-In the next couple of weeks, maybe months, I will try to complete this project.